heathcliff26/cloudflare-dyndns/README.md

 Use "cloudflare-dyndns [command] --help" for more information about a command.
 ```
-An example config can be found [here](configs/example-config.yaml).
+An example config can be found [here](examples/example-config.yaml).

+### Kubernetes

+The container image can be deployed as part of a daemonset, to ensure all nodes in your cluster have a valid DNS record.

+An example daemonset using the relay mode can be found [here](examples/example-relay-daemonset.yaml).

 ## API (Server Mode)